The best encrypted email services

 What "encrypted email" really means, the difference between zero-access and end-to-end, and the services that do it credibly - Proton Mail, Tuta and how to choose.

-Ordinary email is far less private than most people assume.
-It usually travels with transport encryption, which protects messages while they move between servers, but the provider still stores your mail in a form it can read — and historically many providers scanned that content to build advertising profiles.
-Transport security is necessary, yet on its own it does nothing to stop the company holding your inbox from reading it.
+Ordinary email is far less private than most people think.
+It usually travels with transport encryption.
+That protects messages while they move between servers.
+But the provider still stores your mail in a form it can read.
+In the past many providers scanned that content to build ad profiles.
+Transport security is needed.
+On its own, though, it does nothing to stop the company holding your inbox from reading it.

 Two kinds of encryption to separate

-'Encrypted email' normally means something stronger, and the term covers two distinct ideas worth separating.
+'Encrypted email' usually means something stronger.
+The term covers two ideas worth keeping apart.
 Zero-access encryption means the provider cannot read your stored mail, because it does not hold the key to your mailbox.
-End-to-end encryption means only the sender and recipient can read a given message, with no readable copy on any server in between.
-A service may offer one, both, or neither, so it pays to know which you are actually getting.
+End-to-end encryption means only the sender and recipient can read a given message.
+There is no readable copy on any server in between.
+A service may offer one, both, or neither.
+So it pays to know which you are getting.

-The distinction matters because it sets the limits of what a provider can protect.
-Zero-access encryption secures everything in your own mailbox against the provider and against a server breach.
-End-to-end encryption secures an individual conversation against everyone except the two endpoints.
-Strong encrypted-email services aim to give you zero-access storage by default and end-to-end encryption wherever the recipient's setup allows it.
+The split matters because it sets the limits of what a provider can protect.
+Zero-access encryption guards everything in your own mailbox.
+It guards it from the provider and from a server breach.
+End-to-end encryption guards one conversation from everyone except the two endpoints.
+Strong encrypted-email services give you zero-access storage by default.
+They add end-to-end encryption wherever the recipient setup allows it.

 The leading auditable providers

-Proton Mail is the most established option in this space.
-It offers zero-access storage so it cannot read your saved mail, end-to-end encryption between its own users, open-source client apps that let the cryptography be reviewed, and a Swiss legal base.
-That blend of an auditable implementation and a privacy-oriented jurisdiction is what has made it the default recommendation for people who want private email without becoming cryptography experts.
+Proton Mail is the most established option here.
+It offers zero-access storage, so it cannot read your saved mail.
+It gives end-to-end encryption between its own users.
+Its client apps are open source, so the cryptography can be reviewed.
+And it has a Swiss legal base.
+That mix of code you can audit and a privacy-friendly country has made it the default pick for people who want private email without becoming cryptography experts.

 - Transport encryption protects mail in transit but not from the provider itself